Kat24C/Sanctuary/README.md

  * The user will be able to search through the different animals using the search bar.
  * The user will be able to update and change their profiles as they are needed.
  * The user will be able to donate a set amount to the cause to help.
- * The user will be able to sign up for a daily news letter.
+ * The user will be able to sign up for a monthly news letter.

 ## How to use the app